|Wolff & Byrd|

 The whole purpose of the SPX is to give readers a chance to see what cool stuff is out there that they hadn't found elsewhere.
+The web makes this less useful than it used to be.
 Here's what I found.

 First, let me mention two titles that I was already buying, but which definitely deserve notice:

 I told you it was hard to describe.
 And by the way, I have no clue why it's called RAGMOP.

 Be warned, if you go looking for it -- it's changed publishers and the numbering has started over, but the story hasn't.
 If you get the new #1, even if you read the summary inside the front cover, even though it says it's an origin issue, you're likely to be somewhat lost at first.
 Stick with it.
 It's worth it.
 It's one of the funniest things I've ever read.
 Sometimes the political stuff goes a bit too far over the top for my liking (even though I pretty much agree with Walton's politics), but it's a forgiveable flaw in a work this brilliant.

 (It helps, by the way, if you have an encyclopedic knowledge of American pop culture (which I do); there are lots of references and in-jokes.)